 - Kangaroo Express Shuttle buses have 4 stops.
 They’ll help you get from point A to B quickly.
 You’ll see one every 15 minutes.
 They start their routes at 10:30am.
-Unlimited Kangaroo Bus rides are included with your paid 1 Day Pass or membership cards with blue or orange stripes on the front.
+Unlimited Kangaroo Bus rides are included with your admission.

 - Elevator – The bottom is located on Park Way close to Panda Trek.
 The top is at the Treetops Cafe and Alberts Restaurant.

-- (After renovations are complete in July 2020) Skyfari Aerial Tram will take you from the front of the park to the back.
+- Skyfari Aerial Tram will take you from the front of the park to the back.
 This ride takes you between the Children’s Zoo and Elephant Odyssey.

-For more information, check out my summary pages on What to See and Do at Safari Park and 15 Must-See San Diego Zoo Exhibits and Attractions in 2021.
+For more information, check out my summary pages on What to See and Do at Safari Park and 15 Must-See San Diego Zoo Exhibits and Attractions.

-Same Day San Diego Zoo and Safari Park Itinerary for 2021
+Same-Day San Diego Zoo and Safari Park Itinerary for 2023

 The maps on the left side of the illustrations are screenshots of the San Diego Zoo app.
 Here’s a map key to help you get the most out of them.
 Pink text on a map indicates my notes and comments.